therepanic/spring-grpc/README.md

 ./gradlew build
 ```

-You’ll get two new folders in the `target` directory: `target/target/generated-sources/protobuf/grpc-java` and `target/target/generated-sources/protobuf/java`.
-(_For gradle_, refer the `build` directory: `build/generated/source/proto/main/grpc` & `build/generated/source/proto/main/java`)
+Two new folders will be generated containing the source code for the stubs.

+_For Maven_: `target/generated-sources/protobuf/grpc-java` and `target/generated-sources/protobuf/java`.

+_For Gradle_: `build/generated/source/proto/main/grpc` and `build/generated/source/proto/main/java`)

 You may need to instruct your IDE to mark them as  source roots.
-In IntelliJ IDEA, you’d right-click the folder, choose `Mark Directory As` -> `Generated Source Root`.
+In IntelliJ IDEA, right-click the folder, choose `Mark Directory As` -> `Generated Source Root`.
 Eclipse or VSCode will add them automatically for you.

 Now you can implement a service based on the generated stubs: